 What makes a business attractive to a buyer was created by its people.
 Most times buyers do not want them to stop when a sale is contemplated or afterwards.
 Ironically, 90% of mergers do not deliver the promised synergy largely because of a breakdown in engagement or other people related issues.
 Even if a buyer intends to jettison all human assets following a transaction much damage can be done in the process.
 In any acquisition or merger people are key to its success.

 Human Resources is often left out of the transaction planning phase misguidedly because their discipline does not feature in the financials or add meaningful value.
 As the above statistic confirms this often proves to be a costly assumption.

-“Hard due-diligence” or investigating financial liabilities, is today less important than “Soft due diligence”; assessing the culture, values and roles of the key players to ensure readiness for an effective integration or transition that does not destroy value.
-Our team has worked on countless business amalgamations helping buyers and sellers identify ways that employees will continue to contribute positively leading up to and through a transaction.
+“Hard due-diligence”; investigating financial liabilities, is today less important today than “soft due diligence”; assessing the culture, values and roles of the key players to ensure readiness for an effective integration or transition that does not destroy value.

 The Human Well has assisted clients, buyers or sellers on many business amalgamations, to identify: